Newsletter for parents and carers of, and professionals working with, children and young people with SEND.

 How will the curriculum be differentiated based on my child's needs?

-- All learning activities within class are planned and differentiated at an appropriate level, so that all children are able to access learning according to their specific needs.
-Typically, this might mean that in a lesson there would be three different levels of work set for the class, however on occasions this might be individually differentiated.
-We encourage children to push themselves and at times challenge themselves to work out of their comfort zones.
-This may include three levels or work which the child has access to so that they can try work from any level, although children may be guided towards a specific set of questions.
+- All learning activities within class are planned and differentiated to an appropriate level, so that all children are able to access learning according to their specific needs.
+Typically, this might mean that in a lesson there would be differentiation in terms of resourcing, support, or in the teaching and learning strategies used, e.g. questioning or scaffolding, so that children can meet the lesson’s learning objective.
+When necessary, the lesson’s success criteria might be individually differentiated according to individual targets.
+We take a ‘learning without limits’ approach and so encourage children to push themselves and challenge themselves to aim beyond their comfort zone.
+This may include different levels of challenge which the child may access so that they can work at an appropriate level of challenge for them.

-- The class teacher, alongside the SENCo will discuss a child’s needs and what support will be appropriate along with any training or resource needs.
+- The class teacher, alongside the SENDco will discuss a child’s needs and what support will be appropriate along with any training or resource needs.

 - Children with SEND will have access to the appropriate resources needed in order to help them to make progress e.g. phonic mats, coloured overlays and individualised resources.

-- The governor responsible for SEND also meets regularly with the SENCo.
+- The governor responsible for SEND also meets regularly with the SENDco.
 They report on their visit to the governors to keep them all informed with school or LA (Local Authority) information

 - The governors agree priorities for spending within the SEN budget, including the Pupil Premium, with the overall aim that all children receive the support that they need in order to make progress.
 This will include resourcing appropriate equipment and facilities.